 JWT Decoder

 Decode and inspect JSON Web Tokens (JWT) instantly.
-View header, payload, signature, expiry, and standard claims.
-100% client-side — your tokens never leave your browser.
+View header, payload, signature, expiry, and claims.
+100% client-side, tokens stay local.

 Free·No account required·Files deleted immediately·Built by Smit Parekh